russodomenic5-collab/Cyclistic_Case_Study/README.md

 .
 Since electric scooters represent only a small fraction of trips, they likely don’t play a major role in influencing membership decisions.

 <img width="999" height="799" alt="How Long Members and Casual Riders Take Cyclistic Rides" src="https://github.com/user-attachments/assets/c74e1c8a-4afa-435a-a439-0766e32b17e6" />

+** ⏳Ride Duration Breakdown**

+**Observation**:

+.
+Most rides (both member and casual) fall in the 6–30 minute range, which represents typical short-distance trips.

+.
+Members have a much higher concentration in the 0–30 minute buckets, while casuals appear more frequently in the 31–60+ minute categories.

+.
+Casuals are far more likely than members to take extended trips of over an hour.

+**Interpretation**

+.
+Members use the service for short, consistent trips — supporting the idea of commuting or routine travel.

+.
+Casual riders engage in longer exploratory or leisure rides, reinforcing the recreational nature of their usage.

+.
+Extended ride times from casuals could also signal they’re less concerned about time-based pricing since they ride occasionally.